Bad Compilation Tapes

 Bad Compilation Tapes / Borderless Countries Tapes is an independent punk/hardcore music label founded in 1982 by Chris Chacon and Dave W. in San Diego, California.
 The label, with a declared DIY ethic, published from 1981 to 1986 twenty-seven compilations on cassette involving 149 groups from 17 countries.
 It still sold tapes until around the year 2000, but it made the last 2 tapes of the 27 in 1986.
 It is considered one of the labels that contributed most to the spread of the European hardcore punk scene in North America.
-All BCT tapes are available on Anarcho-Punk.net-Crust Punk Community & Music Download for free download.
+They are currently being remastered and reissued on Bandcamp.

 History of BCT

 1982-1986: Bad Compilation Tapes

 In 1982 BCT published an announcement on the 8th issue of Maximumrocknroll asking punk groups to send their compositions to them.
 The announcement was then reprinted in several European magazines and the Italian fanzines TVOR and Attack Punkzine, which contributed a lot to the internationalization of the label.
 BCT placed a small personal ad in Rockerilla, the most important alternative music magazine in Italy at the time.
 Syd Migx, the frontman of CCM (Cheetah Chrome Motherfuckers), responded to it asking the Italian Roberto Schiavo, founder of the F.O.G.
 (Flowers of Grain Records), to send tapes of Italian punk bands to BCT which he did.
 From those tapes the label made its first Italian compilation tapes.

 The first tape of the label, titled First Strike, included bands from the US such as Clitboys, Future Ruins, Violation, Vatican Commandos (with a very young Moby on guitar), Mr. Epp & The Calculations (the band of Mark Arm and Steve Turner, which later became Green River and then Mudhoney), Skoundrelz (the band of famous skater Tony Alva) and Eat The Rich, while the second tape Music On Fire featured bands from the Italian punk scene such as 5° Braccio, Raw Power, Indigesti, Wretched, Stazione Suicida, Crash Box and Rappresaglia.